kgroveshok/z80-homebrew/FORTH.md

 * "xxx"  - String (250 char max)
 * %xxxxx  - 16bit binary value (todo)

+Note: If text appears to the parser that isnt above or a valid word in any form it will be pushed to the stack with the assumption that it is a string of some sort.

+e.g.

+a b c d

+If they are not 'words' then you will get four strings on the stack.
+It is a handy means to push a single text word to the stack without having to worry about quoting it.
+There is a further feature in that if you push a sentence onto the stack and join each word with the '-' (hyphen) it will be pushed as a whole string and can be displayed with the '-' automatically replaced with a space using the .- word:

+e.g.

+this-is-a-string .-

+Displays as:

+this is a string

+Again removes the need to double quote strings and possibly miss one.
+Reduces the space too!

 There are also a number of variables which hold 16bit values: V0-V3.
 They are set using ! and pushed to stack with @, e.g. $03 v0! to set, and v0@ will push $03 onto the stack.
 While not that flexible nor using standard FORTH methods, there is another way to have an any kind of data structure available.